tier4/umber_dds/README.md

 git clone --recursive https://github.com/tier4/umber_dds.git
 ```

-UmberDDS implement logging using [log crate](https://docs.rs/log/latest/log/).
+Umber DDS implement logging using [log crate](https://docs.rs/log/latest/log/).
-You can log behavior of the UmberDDS using logger implementation compatible with the facade.
+You can log behavior of the Umber DDS using logger implementation compatible with the facade.

 ## How to define exchanged data
 I'll explain using the following IDL as an example.